The Geometry of Rings of Components of Hurwitz Spaces: Nilpotent elements of the ring of components

-This should be compared to the result of \Cref{sn:zeta-eq-omega}: $\dim_k R_{n,H} = \Os{n^{\Omega_D(H)}}$.
-Thus, most elements of large degree are not nilpotent.
+This should be compared to \cite[Proposition~3.5~(ii)]{countcomp}, which implies that $ \dim_k R_{n,H} \neq o\!\left( n^{\Omega(D_H)} \right) $.
+Therefore, in some sense, most high-degree elements of~$R$ are not nilpotent.
 The methods used for the proof are diverse: \begin{itemize} \item The main tool is \Cref{lem:equal-powers-implies-equal-comps-for-big-multidisc}, a result about the monoid of components.
-The proof involves objects and theorems from \autocite{wood}, which we present in \Cref{subsn:wood}. \item The case of characteristic $p$ is \Cref{cor:ringcomp-nearly-reduced-char-p}, which is purely algebraic: it follows from the properties of the Frobenius morphism.

-We first prove the result in positive characteristic because it is tricky to prove that a sum is not nilpotent: if $x$ is a sum of $n$ terms then $x^2$ is a sum of $n+\binom{n}{2}$ terms, and it is hard to ensure that these additional terms do not cause unexpected cancellations.
-A way to get rid of the extra terms is to assume $2=0$.
-Then one just has to ensure that the powers of the original terms do not cancel, as in \Cref{lem:equal-powers-implies-equal-comps-for-big-multidisc}. \item The case of characteristic $0$ is \Cref{cor:ringcomp-nearly-reduced-char-zero}.
-We deduce it from the case of positive characteristic using model theory. \end{itemize}
+The proof involves the lifting invariant from \autocite{EVW2,wood}, which we review briefly in \Cref{subsn:lifting-invariant}. \item The case where $k$ has positive characteristic (coprime to $\card{G}$) is \Cref{cor:ringcomp-nearly-reduced-char-p}. \item The case of characteristic $0$ is \Cref{cor:ringcomp-nearly-reduced-char-zero}.
+We deduce it from the case of positive characteristic using classical results from model theory. \end{itemize}